Frequently Asked Questions

 How many homes will be in Eden Village of Wilmington?

-32 tiny homes are scheduled to make up the first Eden Village of Wilmington tiny-home gated community.
-These homes will be wheelchair accessible, fully furnished and be arranged in a courtyard setting and be accompanied by a community garden and clubhouse center.
+31 tiny homes make up the first Eden Village of Wilmington tiny-home gated community.
+These homes are wheelchair accessible, fully furnished and are arranged in a courtyard setting and are accompanied by a community garden and clubhouse center.

 How are residents selected?